-The cherry tree belongs to the same family (Rosaceae) as almonds, peaches, plums and apricots.
+The cherry tree belongs to the same family (Rosaceae) as almonds, medlars, peaches, plum trees and apricots.
 There are many varieties growing across the world, ranging from Europe to North America and Asia.

-Cherry trees prefer a well-drained, light soil, such as a sandy loam.
+Although a tough tree, generally speaking, cherry trees need love and care throughout the year to make sure they grow to their full potential.
+These beautiful fruit trees prefer growing in a well-drained, light soil, such as a sandy loam.
 The fruit will need to be protected from birds in the summer, either by netting around the individual fruit clusters or using a bird scaring device, such as a scarecrow.

 Cherries are prone to a range of ailments, including damage from rain and hail.
 They are also prone to attack from aphids, so if you grow them in your garden it’s a good idea to encourage ladybirds and lacewings to visit your garden, which will keep the aphid population in check.
 You can encourage them by planting a few wild flowers at the base of your tree, and avoid using pesticides, which can kill them.